 Trans-Pacific Partnership FTA: Chile is an initial TPP negotiating partner.
-IIPA views the TPP negotiations as an opportunity to make progress on Chile's outstanding IPR obligations under the U.S.-Chile FTA.
+IIPA continues to view the TPP negotiations as an opportunity to make progress on Chile's outstanding IPR obligations under the U.S.-Chile FTA.

 COPYRIGHT ENFORCEMENT IN CHILE